Basic Orton-Gillingham Training Institute

 Student Practicum

 During the Reading Center’s online training, each trainee will experience a virtual practicum in which three individuals will be on the computer at one time.
-This includes Trainee, assigned Reading Center Master Teacher, and assigned Reading Center Practicum Student.
+This includes Trainee, assigned Reading Center Practicum Instructor, and Practicum Student.
 The virtual practicum will take place using the WebEx platform.
-All practicum students are secured by The Reading Center.
+For online trainings, trainees must find a student to use for practicum.

 Minimum technology requirements for online training with virtual practicum include: headset, desktop/laptop with camera and microphone, high speed reliable internet connection, and printer.
 For online training without virtual practicum, you will need the previously mentioned technology requirements plus video recording equipment for practicum sessions.
 Please note a Windows-based computer is preferred over a MAC when using WebEx software.